maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there other Python IDEs?

 A very light Python IDE is [https://github.com/harbaum/upide](https://github.com/harbaum/upide).
 Works out-of-the-box with Spike and Robot Inventor.
-Have not yet tried it.
+I like it: simple, yet gives full acess to file system and REPL.

 There seems to be a VS code extension.
 Have not tried it.
 [https://github.com/PeterStaev/lego-spikeprime-mindstorms-vscode](https://github.com/PeterStaev/lego-spikeprime-mindstorms-vscode)